centreon/centreon-documentation/pp/integrations/plugin-packs/procedures/cloud-azure-compute-virtualmachine.md

 * Cloud-Azure-Compute-VirtualMachine

-The connector brings the following service templates (sorted by host template):
+The connector brings the following service templates (sorted by the host template they are attached to):

 <Tabs groupId="sync">
 <TabItem value="Cloud-Azure-Compute-VirtualMachine" label="Cloud-Azure-Compute-VirtualMachine">